Volume 20, Issue 2 (1-2026) MGj 2026, 20(2): 0-0 | Back to browse issues page

 Seed and Plant Improvement Institute, Agricultural Research, Education and Extension Organization (AREEO), Karaj, Iran

-Stripe rust (Puccinia striiformis f. sp. tritici) is one of the most destructive diseases of wheat and can cause substantial yield losses.
-Genetic resistance remains the most effective strategy for disease control; however, the frequent emergence of new pathogen races necessitates the identification of novel and effective resistance sources.
-Wheat landraces, owing to their long-term adaptation to diverse climatic and soil conditions, often harbor valuable resistance traits and can broaden the narrow genetic base of elite cultivars.
-In the present study, 230 bread wheat accessions of foreign origin from the Iranian National Plant Gene Bank were evaluated to identify new genetic sources of resistance to stripe rust.
-During the first year, the accessions were assessed under field conditions at the stripe rust nursery in Karaj based on infection type (IT), disease severity (DS), and coefficient of infection (CI).
-The results indicated that 43.5% of the evaluated accessions exhibited resistant or moderately resistant responses.
-Accessions showing superior resistance were further evaluated in the second year under similar field conditions and subsequently at the seedling stage under controlled greenhouse conditions using different pathogen pathotypes.
-Principal component analysis (PCA) was employed to classify the genotypes based on their resistance responses to the pathotypes, revealing that the first two principal components accounted for 92.2% of the total variation.
-Cluster analysis grouped the genotypes into four distinct clusters with different resistance characteristics, and seven distinct resistance response patterns against the pathotypes were identified.
-Based on the virulence profiles of the pathotypes, the presence of one or a combination of resistance genes Yr1, Yr4, Yr5, Yr10, Yr15, Yr24, YrSP, and YrSU was postulated in genotypes KC8592, KC8694, KC8893, KC8894, KC8899, and KC8900, while the presence of Yr8 and Yr27 was likely in genotypes KC8593.2 and KC8685.
-Moreover, several genotypes, including KC8686, KC8690, and KC8698, were identified as potential sources of adult plant resistance.
-Overall, the results revealed substantial genetic diversity for stripe rust resistance, and the identified resistant genotypes represent valuable resources for wheat breeding programs aimed at enhancing stripe rust resistance.
+Stripe rust is one of the most important diseases of wheat and can cause substantial yield losses.
+Genetic resistance is the most effective method for controlling this disease; however, due to the frequent emergence of new pathogen races, it is necessary to identify new sources and genes conferring effective resistance.
+Landraces of wheat, owing to their adaptation to local climatic and soil conditions, often exhibit good resistance to pathogens and can help broaden the narrow genetic base of elite lines.
+The present study aimed to identify new genetic sources of resistance to stripe rust by evaluating 230 bread wheat accessions from the Iranian National Plant Gene Bank collection, originating from various countries.
+In the first year, these accessions were assessed for resistance traits—namely infection type, disease severity, and coefficient of infection—under field conditions at the stripe rust nursery in Karaj.
+The results showed that 43.5% of the accessions exhibited resistant or moderately resistant responses in the field.
+Accessions that displayed superior resistance responses were further evaluated in the second year under similar field conditions and subsequently in the seedling stage under controlled greenhouse conditions using different pathogen pathotypes.
+Principal component analysis (PCA) was performed to classify the genotypes based on their responses to these pathotypes.
+The analysis revealed that 92.2% of the variation in resistance responses could be explained by the first two principal components.
+Cluster analysis grouped the genotypes into four distinct clusters with different resistance characteristics.
+Additionally, the genotypes exhibited seven distinct resistance response patterns against the pathotypes.
+Based on the virulence profiles of the pathotypes, the presence of one or a combination of the resistance genes Yr1, Yr4, Yr5, Yr10, Yr15, Yr24, YrSP, and YrSU was postulated in genotypes KC8592, KC8694, KC8893, KC8894, KC8899, and KC8900, while the presence of Yr8 and Yr27 was likely in genotypes KC8593.2 and KC8685.
+In addition, a large number of genotypes, including KC8686, KC8690, and KC8698, were identified as potentially possessing adult plant resistance.
+Overall, the findings revealed a wide range of genetic diversity for stripe rust resistance, and the identified resistant genotypes can be used in breeding programs aimed at improving stripe rust resistance.

 Article number: 6